-I had been craving for Italian food for awhile so I was very excited when I stumbled upon a recipe on Epicurious for these vegetarian skillet stuffed shells.
+I had been craving Italian food for a while so I was very excited when I stumbled upon a recipe on Epicurious for these vegetarian skillet stuffed shells.
 It was a fairly easy recipe to make and called for ingredients I had on hand.
-I kept close to the original recipe although I substituted cottage cheese for ricotta, added some mozzarella, and baked them in the oven for the last portion of cooking instead of the on the stove top.
+I kept close to the original recipe although I substituted cottage cheese for ricotta, added some mozzarella, and baked them in the oven for the last portion of cooking instead of the on the stovetop.
 I really liked that the recipe was healthier and didn’t call for a ton of cheese on top.
 I served these shells with a light and delicious salad and some freshly baked bread for a delicious dinner that my whole family enjoyed.

 Preheat the oven to 375 degrees.